gz0329/Demo/README.md

 EBI_moisture_sensor is a RF based moisture sensor that can detect water content in wood.
 Firmware wise is C oriented.
 Ciruits and PCBs are designed with KiCAD.
-It also has several documentation samples such as BoM and Assembly instruction for board manufactory.
+It also has several documentation samples such as BoM and Assembly instruction for board manufacture.